jamesturk/scrapeghost/docs/api.md

     OpenAI considers both the input and the response tokens when determining if the token limit has been exceeded.

-    If you are using `split_length`, consider decreasing the value to leave more space for responses.
+    If you are using `auto_split_length`, consider decreasing the value to leave more space for responses.

 ### `InvalidJSON`